 Plantae Presents: Sophia Stone and Sjon Hartman

-Sophia Stone earned her PhD at York University, Canada and completed a HFSP long-term fellowship at the University of California-Davis, USA.
+Sophia Stone earned her PhD at York University, Canada, and completed an HFSP long-term fellowship at the University of California-Davis, USA.
 She currently holds the George S. Campbell Chair in Biology.
 Sophia is the recipient of several research awards including the C.D.
 Nelson Award in Plant Biology from CSPB.
-She has a long-standing research interest in the regulatory role of the ubiquitin proteasome system (UPS) in development, reproduction, hormone signalling, and stresses tolerance.
+She has a long-standing research interest in the regulatory role of the ubiquitin-proteasome system (UPS) in development, reproduction, hormone signaling, and stresses tolerance.
 Her current research focuses on the role of ubiquitin-dependent protein degradation in mediating responses to biotic and abiotic stresses and determining how the enzymes of the UPS are themselves regulated to facilitate growth under suboptimal conditions.

 Sjon Hartman: Ethylene inhibits proteolysis of oxygen-sensing ERF-VII transcription factors and improves hypoxia tolerance